 How to help colleagues in hard times

-The strain of this year has affected everyone.
+The strain of the coronavirus pandemic has affected everyone.
 Whilst there are clear signs that some are suffering more than others – those who have lost loved ones, lost jobs, or lost income – it’s wise never to judge by appearances.

-One heartwarming theme to our pandemic year, has been how communities far and wide have pulled together to support each other.
-From the Clap for Carers, to delivering running errands for the vulnerable, to the huge boost in donations for food banks – people have a natural affinity for looking after others.
+One heartwarming theme to our pandemic year, has been how communities have pulled together to support each other.
+From the Clap for Carers, running errands for the vulnerable, to the huge boost in donations for food banks – people have a natural affinity for looking after others.

 But on a corporate level, it can be hard to know how best to help those who work with us.
-The problems Covid brings aren’t easy to solve, so how do we go about making things better for others?
+The problems Covid brought to our doors aren’t easy to solve, so how do we go about making things better for others?

 Lead by example

-Research professor and author Brene Brown talks eloquently about how important vulnerability is in connecting people.
-From her social psychology research she says she finds that being authentic enables others to open up to us and be more likely to admit problems.
+Research professor and author, Brene Brown, talks eloquently about how important vulnerability is in connecting people.
+From her social psychology research, she says she finds that being authentic is key and enables others to open up to us and be more likely to admit problems.
 And whilst you might not be able to fix them, just offering the opportunity to share is hugely beneficial.
-You can hear more of Brene’s thoughts on this here.
+How does this work in practice?

 3 ways to incorporate authenticity into the working day